 Our release of "Your Love Rescued Me" hit #6 on the Power Source Magazine Inspirational Country Music Chart in 2015

-SouthSide Drive is now on BENTLEY RECORDS with the release of our R&B Cd: "One on One" featuring RnB/Soul hits recast in SouthSide Drive's modern style.
+SouthSide Drive"s R&B Cd "One on One" features RnB/Soul hits recast in SouthSide Drive's modern style.
 You will recognize the songs on this CD and love the presentation.

 Gwen Hana's voice unites dynamite RnB power with smooth as silk soul.
 This along with Randy's unique guitar styling makes a sound that we think you will love.

 SouthSide Drive is based out of the Wilmington-Myrtle Beach area.

 Southside Drive is one such duo which is recognized for talented singers and guitar styling.
 'Walking Louisiana', their first ever solo contribution to the musical arena has brought about a great fame for them.
 This song has won Gold and Silver Awards on Beat100.
 Their first release to radio, Your Love Rescued Me, immediately went to the TOP 10 in Nashville's Power Source Magazine Country Gospel Music Charts.

 Their CD titled SouthSide Drive A NEW Sound in Country Gospel Music is available and features a compilation of wonderful Country Gospel music with a RnB swagger that we promise you will love.

 We are Bentley Records recording artists.
 Our music is written by some of the nation's top song writers.
 SouthSide Drive music has a unique sound , We perform both original and cover music for your event.

 Over the years, North Carolina native Randy Bowling has played a lot of good country music.

 Bowling usually writes his music late at night, and one particular night, things changed as he wrote a song called Walking Louisiana.